geopandas/dask-geopandas/README.rst

 Additionally, if you have a distributed dask.dataframe you can pass columns of x-y points to the `set_geometry` method.
-Currently this only supports point data.
+Currently, this only supports point data.

 .. code-block:: python